Raregendary/SimpleBeatmapAnalyzer/README.md

 1. Click the arrow on **JI**->**Sort Largest to Smallest**

 # To Do:
-1. [x] Create a column config file and options file.
+1. [x] Create a column config file.
 1. [ ] Create a options config file.
 1. [ ] Add counter for cut streams
 1. [x] Calculate AVG jump Spacing and AVG jump Distance